ilee38/practice-python/README.md

 Implementation of basic data structures and algorithms from scratch to refresh concepts while practicing the language.

 ### Disclaimer:
-:warning: Code may be buggy and not fully optimized!
+:warning: Code may have not been thoroughly tested or fully optimized.